sh-alo/pdsnd_github/README.md

 ### Description
 project about version control
-post my work in github and learn how to save annd share my project with others.and how use python
+post my work in github and learn how to save annd share my project with others.and how use python with numbey

 ### Files used
 chicago.csv